Astrochemical modelling of infrared dark clouds

 When cosmic rays impact dust grains they cause local heating of the material, which can lead to enhanced thermal desorption of species from the ice mantles.
 This process has been described by \cite{walsh2010chemical} and incorporated into the astrochemical network.
-However, so far, in the fiducial modeling described above, we have not included this process due to its inherent large uncertainties.
+However, so far, in the fiducial modelling described above, we have not included this process due to its inherent large uncertainties.
 Here we investigate its effects with the standard rates described by \cite{walsh2010chemical} and \cite{sipila2021revised}.
 In particular, the maximum temperature of the transiently heated grains is assumed to be $T_{\rm CRID}=70\:$K (see \S\ref{astrochemical_model}).

-Figure~\ref{fig:CRIDR-on} shows the results of modeling of [CO], [$\rm HCO^+$] and [$\rm N_2H^+$] for XR conditions for P2 with several different values of $\zeta$.
+Figure~\ref{fig:CRIDR-on} shows the results of modelling of [CO], [$\rm HCO^+$] and [$\rm N_2H^+$] for XR conditions for P2 with several different values of $\zeta$.
 For each $\zeta$ we show a model with and without CRID, with the latter being the fiducial models already presented.
 We see that for [CO] the effect of CRID is, as expected, to maintain a higher gas phase abundance, especially from about 0.5 to 10~Myr.
 As a result of this higher CO abundance, the level of [$\rm HCO^+$] is also increased in the CRID models.

 Figure~\ref{fig:dotplot_CRIDR-on} shows the projected $\chi^2$ landscapes in the $\zeta$ versus $t$ plane for the Case 1 XR, UR and R search methods for the P2 abundances using models in which CRID is included.
-While the best overall XR model is similar to that found before without CRID, in general we see that inclusion of CRID raises up the values of $\chi^2$ at later times, i.e., around $t=1\:$Myr.
+While the best overall XR model is similar to that found before without CRID, in general we see that inclusion of CRID raises up the values of $\chi^2$ at later times, that is around $t=1\:$Myr.

 We conclude that CRID, along with the already investigated effects of CO envelope contamination and intermediate temperatures in the range 15 to 20~K, can make later time and higher CRIR solutions more consistent with the observational constraints of the P2 position (and other IRDC positions).
 In the next subsection we use the Case 1 data from all the positions, including the observed trends with density, to give some constraints on combinations of these effects that can give reasonable later time solutions.